igorkulman/coding-journal/content/post/2026/building-ledgee/index.md

 That’s it.

-**No account.
-No subscription.
-No analytics about your life choices.**
+**No account, no subscription, no analytics about your life choices.**

 ## Native software still matters

 Ledgee is a fully native iOS app because **I still believe native software matters.**.

 It supports light and dark mode, Dynamic Type, and iCloud sync.
 Your data stays private and is backed up automatically across your devices.

 You do not create a new account just to type “coffee 4.50”.
 The app uses system capabilities that already exist and work well.

 For this kind of utility app, that approach feels more honest than building custom infrastructure for things the system already does well.